Bombardier RegioSwinger: Development and service

 Class 612's predecessor was class 611, which due to heavy problems with the tilting system and the chassis was largely considered a failure.
 Even though class 612 sticks to the principle of an electric tilting system (Neicontrol-E), it was newly engineered from the beginning.

 The first units were delivered in 1998 and worked reliably until 2004, when cracks were detected in a number of wheel sets.
 For safety reasons, the tilting system was disabled and subsequently the maximum speed on tilting lines was reduced, causing a massive disorder in the schedules.
 As before with class 611, wheels and axles had to be replaced.
 Starting in 2005, class 612 was equipped with hardened molybdenum axles.
 Today class 612 is back to tilting operation and forms the backbone of DB's fast regional service on unelectrified lines.

 After ICE TD class 605 was grounded due to a fracture of an axle in one unit, it was replaced by class 612 on the Dresden-Munich line 2003, as replacement by anything other than a tilting DMU would have meant an extension of travel time.
-Even though class 612 was not constructed for ICE-type travelling comfort, 16 units were repainted in the ICE paint scheme and renumbered as class 612.4.
-Ironically, only one year later the same problem forced DB to disable the tilting system on the replacement also.
+Even though class 612 was not constructed for ICE-type travelling comfort, 16 units were repainted in the ICE livery and renumbered as class 612.4.
+However, one year later the same problem forced DB to disable the tilting system on the replacement.